Evthron/blog/evthronblog/content/tweet/personal-relationship-management/index.en.md

 The devs are working on a revised version called [Chandler (monicahq.com)](https://www.monicahq.com/blog/chandler-is-in-beta).
 See how it goes.

 [^1]: docker is a tool for running websites.
 It's a bit complicated to install that on  Windows.
 If you know nothing about this, it's better to try their official service.

+***

+It's not necessary to spend a lot of time maintaining relationships.
+You don't need to dedicate hours—all you need is to contact your friends at a stable frequency.
+More importantly, you have to genuinely want to reach out to them.
+Unfortunately, this is what I lack.

+No tools can incentivise me to do this.
+All I can do for now is to keep records.

+Acutually, I've been using Track & Graph to record things for me, although it's not specialised for this.